US judge blocks Trump administration TikTok app store ban | Malay Mail

 Nichols declined “at this time” to block other Commerce Department restrictions set to take effect on November 12 that TikTok has warned would have the impact of making the app unusable in the United States.

-Nichols' detailed written opinion is expected to be released as soon today.
+Nichols’ detailed written opinion is expected to be released as soon as today.

 John E. Hall, a lawyer for TikTok, had argued during a 90-minute Sunday morning hearing that the ban was “unprecedented” and “irrational.”